Stepping into the Spotlight: Reflections on Community Health Workers

 Throughout the sessions, the need to consider strategies for managing the development and performance of CHWs as part of a community health system came up repeatedly.
 For example, two breakout sessions were devoted exclusively to CHWs, covering topics including retention, compensation, and effectiveness, as well as their role in community health systems.
 The Health Care Improvement Project shared the Community Health Worker Assessment and Improvement Matrix, a new tool that facilitates assessing and improving CHW programs through systematically considering such areas as training, supervision, incentives, community involvement, and ownership.

-’ role in integrated services
+Community health workers’ role in integrated services

 Organizations are taking the time to understand the effects of interventions on health workers.
 In a session on integration of community-based management of acute malnutrition (CMAM), presenters noted comprehensive approaches that included supportive supervision and performance-based incentives.
 Save the Children presented a study on Bangladesh in which integrating CMAM into CHWs’ training and scope of work added only two to four children per year to each CHW’s workload.
 Meanwhile, CHWs reported satisfaction at being able to address a need that they had previously been ill-equipped to handle.